Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/overwrite-analytics.md

 !!! warning "Selective Overwrite"
     Blank fields will remain "as-is", meaning they will contain the data which Cognigy.AI would store by default.

+Alternatively, you can update analytics records using the [PATCH /v2.0/analytics](https://api-trial.cognigy.ai/openapi#patch-/v2.0/analytics) request.